 Step 3: Next, the background color needs to be black.
 So, change the background as shown in the image below and press Alt+Backspace to fill the document with black color.

-Step 4: Now, go to layers option, and create a new blank layer as shown in the image below.
+Step 4: Now, go to the layers option, and create a new blank layer, as shown in the image below.

 Step 5: Now, keep the new layer selected and go to the filter gallery.